 On a more optimistic note, the percentage of youth who report cocaine use in New York is lower than the nationwide rate.
 Nonetheless, nearly 7% of high-school students in New York reported using cocaine at least once in their lifetime when surveyed in 1999 (national average 9.5%).

 Benzodiazepine Abuse in New York

 Since 1989, the New York State Department of Health began regulating benzodiazepines and required all prescriptions to be written on official triplicate forms.
 This regulation significantly reduced the diversion and abuse of benzos.
 One study found a 95% reduction in benzodiazepine diversion and a 76% reduction in prescriptions dispensed at pharmacies suspected of being pill mills.
 The regulation also led to an increase in the street price of benzos.
 Between 1988 and 1989, emergency room admissions for benzodiazepine overdoses declined, and there was a saving of $18 million in public funds.

 Drug Use Trends in New York State

-In 2009-2010, New York was in the top 10 among all US states in various categories, such as illicit drug dependence and past-year cocaine use by individuals above the age of 12.
+In 2009–2010, New York was in the top 10 U.S. states in various categories, such as illicit drug dependence and past-year cocaine use by people above the age of 12.
 Compared to the national average of 8.8%, in New York State 9.8% of residents reported use of illicit drugs in the past month.
-However, fortunately, the rate of drug-induced deaths in New York is lower than the national average.
+However, the rate of drug-induced deaths in New York is lower than the national average.